Ithaca College Jazz Ensemble 2014-15 Composition Contest

 7. The submissions must be completely anonymous.
 Therefore, the composer’s name must not appear on score, parts or CD, nor be audible on the enclosed CD (if the composer's name is announced at the recorded performance, that portion should be edited out).
-A sealed envelope containing the printed entry form (which contains the composer’s name and contact information; see "How to enter the contest" below for the link to the online entry form) and a check or money order for $25 made out to "Ithaca College" should be affixed by paper clip to the entry form in the inner envelope.
+The envelope containing the printed entry form confirmation email (see "How to enter the contest" below for the link to the online entry form) and a check or money order for $25 made out to "Ithaca College" should be included in the envelope.
 The date of composition must appear on the title page.
 Entry fees will not be returned for any reason.

 8. Entrants in the high school category (category 1) must be currently enrolled in high school, with a maximum age of 18.
 Entrants in category 2 can be any age.
 In both categories, composers of any national origin are eligible.
-Previous winners are also eligible.
 Composers may submit as many pieces as they like, but each piece must be submitted separately with a separate entry fee, printed entry form and outer/inner envelopes for each.

-10. The winning composer in Category 1 (high school-age) will receive an honorarium of $150, and the Category 2 winner (all others) will receive $300.
-Both winners will receive a concert recording of their piece with guest artist Jack Gale, from the performance which is tentatively scheduled to occur on Friday, October 11th, 2013 in Ford Hall at the Whalen Center for Music, Ithaca College.
-In the unlikely event that an unforeseen situation prevents Mr. Gale from performing, the piece will still be recorded, but possibly with a different soloist.
+10. The winning composer in Category 1 (high school-age) will receive an honorarium of $200, and the Category 2 winner (all others) will receive $500.
+Both winners will receive a concert recording of their piece with guest artist Rudresh Mahanthappa, from the performance which is tentatively scheduled to occur on Monday, March 2, 2015 in Ford Hall at the Whalen Center for Music, Ithaca College.
+In the unlikely event that an unforeseen situation prevents Mr. Mahanthappa from performing, the piece will still be recorded, but with a different soloist.
 The winner is strongly encouraged to attend the performance.
 Travel is at the composer’s own expense.